 Younger generations are always learning new and better ways to do something.
 It’s the way of the world.
 Older generations have lived a certain way for a longer period of time, so it’s more difficult to change directions.
 Of Canadian adults, 10% are vegan.

-In 2022, India Showed the Highest Percentage of Share of Vegans in Selected Countries.
-(Statista Consumer Insights)
+In 2022, India showed the Highest Percentage (13%) of Vegan Shares in Selected Countries.
+(Statista)

 Vegetarianism/Veganism is strongly linked to dietary restrictions and the number of practicing religions in India, including Jainism (less than 1%), Hinduism (80%), and Buddhism (1%).